khchenTW/MissRateSimulator/README.md

 # Event-based Miss Rate Simulator

 # Description of the adopted files from [1]:
-- EPST.py contains the .
+- EPST.py contains the analyses of the upper bound of the deadline misses.
 - bounds.py contains different bounds related to the Chernoff bound.
 - task-generator.py contains the task generating routines.
 - sort_task_set.py contains the task generating routines.